 Expect wet weather between June to Mid September as the monsoon season announces its arrival in Nepal with continuous rains and storms.
 It's also the off-peak season for trekkers heading out to Everest Base Camp.
 During this wet season, you can expect Kathmandu- Lukla-Kathmandu flight cancellations or delays.

 While it is still possible to Trek Everest Base Camp during this time, you have to be mentally prepared for challenges in travel, so do plan an additional 2-3 days to fly from Kathmandu to Lukla or from Lukla to Kathmandu (in the case of flight cancellations).

 What are the other transport alternatives if my flight is canceled or delayed?

-- The Final alternative is to walk to Phaplu airport which is 2-3 days from Lukla.
-From Phaplu, we can fly to Kathmandu or walk for an hour walk before taking a jeep ride back to Kathmandu.
+The final alternative is to walk to Phaplu airport which is 2-3 days from Lukla.
+From Phaplu, we can fly to Kathmandu or walk for an hour's walk before taking a jeep ride back to Kathmandu.

 What is the helicopter fare from Lukla to Kathmandu and vice versa?
 I don't have enough money, how can I fly a helicopter?

 Helicopter services normally charge up to USD $265 per person, each way but there should be a minimum of 4 people in one helicopter.
 If you can't afford this price then contact Rugged Trails Nepal.
 We will try to work with your given budget.